Kanata Okajima: Career

-She first appeared on Kors.K's “Bounce Bounce Bounce” (beatmania IIDX 18, 2010) and was the vocalist for all songs on Lady Gaga's punk cover album A GAG PUNK (2011).
+She first appeared on Kors.K's "Bounce Bounce Bounce" (beatmania IIDX 18, 2010) and was the vocalist for all songs on Lady Gaga's punk cover album A GAG PUNK (2011).
 In 2013, she signed with Sweden's Roasting House and began her international career.

-Her lyrics for “Happiness,” the theme of Dear Sister (2014), became the most searched lyrics of the year's second half.
-She contributed to Girls’ Generation's LOVE&PEACE (Japan Gold Disc Award, 2014) and later won the Japan Record Award for Song of the Year with Daichi Miura's “EXCITE” (2017).
+Her lyrics for "Happiness," the theme of Dear Sister (2014), became the most searched lyrics of the year's second half.
+She contributed to Girls' Generation's LOVE&PEACE (Japan Gold Disc Award, 2014) and later won the Japan Record Award for Song of the Year with Daichi Miura's "EXCITE" (2017).

-She co-wrote BTS's “Crystal Snow,” which hit #1 in 17 countries, and contributed to Namie Amuro's best album Finally (2018, double-million seller).
-She penned Miura Haruma's drama theme “Fight for your heart” (2019), and co-wrote BABYMETAL's “DA DA DANCE” for METAL GALAXY (2020), the first Japanese album to top Billboard's Rock Albums chart.
+She co-wrote BTS's "Crystal Snow," which hit #1 in 17 countries, and contributed to Namie Amuro's best album Finally (2018, double-million seller).
+She penned Miura Haruma's drama theme "Fight for your heart" (2019), and co-wrote BABYMETAL's "DA DA DANCE" for METAL GALAXY (2020), the first Japanese album to top Billboard's Rock Albums chart.
 The work also won MTV VMAJ's Album of the Year (2021).

-Her songs for Johnny's WEST (“Shōko,” platinum, 2021), BTS (BTS, THE BEST, million-seller, 2021), and Snow Man (Snow Mania S1, million-seller, 2022; Album of the Year at Japan Gold Disc Awards) cemented her status as a million-seller songwriter three years running.
+Her songs for Johnny's WEST ("Shōko," platinum, 2021), BTS (BTS, THE BEST, million-seller, 2021), and Snow Man (Snow Mania S1, million-seller, 2022; Album of the Year at Japan Gold Disc Awards) cemented her status as a million-seller songwriter three years running.

-She released her book There Isn't Just One Way to Make Your Dreams Come True (2023), directed Sooyoung's solo debut single in Japan (2024), and wrote Snow Man's “KISSIN’ MY LIPS,” included in THE BEST 2020-2025, which sold 1.105M copies on its first day (2025).
-That same year, Leo Ieiri's “Mikansei” surpassed 100M streams, and she collaborated with Jax Jones on the anime BEYBLADE X ending theme.
+She released her book There Isn't Just One Way to Make Your Dreams Come True (2023), directed Sooyoung's solo debut single in Japan (2024), and wrote Snow Man's "KISSIN' MY LIPS," included in THE BEST 2020-2025, which sold 1.105M copies on its first day (2025).
+That same year, Leo Ieiri's "Mikansei" surpassed 100M streams, and she collaborated with Jax Jones on the anime BEYBLADE X ending theme.

+In November 2025, Lilas Ikuta (YOASOBI) participated as a topliner in the production of two songs, collaborating with world-renowned artists Pablo Alborán and Orelsan.

+In December 2025, M!LK's "Ii Jan" (written and composed by her) received the Excellent Work Award at the 67th Japan Record Awards.
+The song served as the lead track for their second album "M!X," which reached No. 1 on the Oricon charts.

+The group also made their first appearance on the 76th NHK Kohaku Uta Gassen.
+Additionally, "Iijan" was nominated for the 2025 Buzzword Awards (Gendai Yogo no Kiso Chishiki Selection).
+On TikTok, posts using the hashtag "#BijuIiJan"'(visual good) rapidly increased, surpassing 160,000 posts and achieving over 2.5 billion total views, becoming a massive hit (as of January 2026).

+Furthermore, "Iijan" was selected as the entrance march song for the 98th National High School Baseball Invitational Tournament (Senbatsu) in spring 2026.